Singh-Aman08/nlp-information-extraction/README.md

 ### 4. Large Language Models (LLMs)

-Prompt-based extraction was evaluated using large language models under two settings:
+Prompt-based extraction was evaluated using a large language model - **LLaMA 3.2 3B Instruct (4-bit quantized)**, under two settings:

 - **Zero-Shot Learning:** The model performs extraction using task instructions without labelled examples.
 - **Few-Shot Learning:** A small number of annotated examples are provided within the prompt to guide extraction.